Skip to main content

 Introduction

 As part of the Casper development environment, we provide a testing framework to test new contracts without running a full node.
-The framework creates an instance of the Casper execution engine, which can confirm successful deploys and monitor changes to global state using assertions.
+The framework creates an instance of the Casper execution engine, which can confirm successful transactions and monitor changes to global state using assertions.
 The Casper test crate must be included within the Rust workspace alongside the Wasm-producing crate to be validated.

 note